calphool/TRS80MXS/README.md

 Build Notes
 ===========

+May 27, 2019

+I got some of the sound code working.
+It took a while to figure out what was going on in playnote.c.
+One of the big pains in the sound chips is that I wired the data lines backward due to strange labelling in the sound chip data sheets.
+This requires you to think of the bits backward.
+Anyway... got it working.
+It's pretty cool hearing 12 simultaneous harmonious voices.

 May 23, 2019

 I am still using the previous version of the PCBs at this time.
 I've removed one of the 7805 linear regulators and